 an ability to integrate knowledge of the fundamental topics in the design of aerospace systems

 AEROSPACE ENROLLMENT BY CLASS LEVEL*

-*Class level is based on the total number of units completed, so SR standing does not necessarily reflect the number of students taking 4th year classes.
+*Enrollment figures are based on fall week three headcounts.
+Class level is based on the total number of units completed, so Senior standing does not necessarily reflect the number of students taking 4th year classes.

 AEROSPACE DEGREES AWARDED